quil/quil/README.md

 When getting started with Quil, it's always useful to have the [Cheatsheet](http://cloud.github.com/downloads/quil/quil/quil-cheatsheet.pdf) handy.
 Also, the [Processing.org Learning Pages](http://processing.org/learning/) are super useful for beginners.

-The [full Quil API](https://github.com/quil/quil/wiki/API) is also available on the wiki.
+The [full Quil API](https://github.com/quil/quil/wiki/API) and [Installation Intructions](https://github.com/quil/quil/wiki/Installing) are also available on the wiki.

-Further documentation will drop into the wiki soon - watch this space!

 ## Examples